Former 'Hollywood Madam' Says She's Leaving Nevada - ExBulletin

 Former ‘Hollywood Madam’ Says She’s Leaving Nevada

-PAHRUMP, Nevada (AP) The woman nicknamed the Hollywood Madam when she was accused in the mid-1990s of running a prostitution ring in Los Angeles has said she was leaving a town in southern Nevada where she has lived since about 15 years.
+PAHRUMP, Nevada.
+The woman nicknamed the Hollywood Madam when she was accused in the mid-1990s of running a prostitution ring in Los Angeles has said she was leaving a town in southern Nevada where she has lived for about 15 years.

 Heidi fleiss told the Pahrump Valley Times she’s upset that someone shot one of her beloved pet parrots with a pellet gun just before Christmas.